lcpojr/barbershop-api/README.md

 ### How to use

-Frist you should install the docker and docker-compose applications (links on requirements session).
+First you should install the docker and docker-compose applications (links on requirements session).

 - `docker-compose build` to build the container;
 - `docker-compose up` to run the server (you can pass `-d` to run in backgroud);